Naval Gazing: Pondering the Cost of Defense on the USS Midway in San Diego

 Judging by what I saw aboard the USS Midway, few organizations are better equipped to reduce costs by achieving efficiencies than the US Navy.
-Its ships run with admirable precision and the Navy gets maximum use out of its tools.
+Its ships run with admirable precision and it gets maximum use out of its assets.
 To ask them to cut costs is a challenge to which they can rise, if we only ask them.

 First, however, the nay-sayers will have to step out of the way.
 Every cut in defense spending does not impair our defensive capabilities.
 Ironically, they may actually enhance them.

-As proven by the Gulf War, a lean, effective and accountable military, coordinating with willing allies, working from a sound plan with clear objectives can achieve a net savings in lives and money.
+As proven by the Gulf War, a lean and effective military coordinating with allies, working from a sound plan with clear objectives can achieve a net savings in lives and money.